 CBD & Anxiety

-ANXIETY is a feeling of unease, worry or concern, usually about an upcoming event or a situation full of uncertainty.
-People suffering from anxiety disorders will feel anxious to the point that it impacts their work, relationships and overall well-being.
-Anxiety disorders affect nearly one-third of all adults and children can suffer with anxiety also.
+ANXIETY is a feeling of unease, worry, or concern, usually about an upcoming event or a situation full of uncertainty.
+People suffering from anxiety disorders will feel anxious to the point that it impacts their work, relationships, and overall well-being.
+Anxiety disorders affect nearly one-third of all adults and children can suffer from anxiety also.

 There are many types of anxiety disorders, including social anxiety, post-traumatic stress disorder (PTSD), panic disorder, obsessive-compulsive disorder (OCD), and generalized anxiety.
 Each of these disorders may present with slightly different, yet debilitating symptoms.

 A number of risk factors can increase your chances of suffering from anxiety including genetics, personality, and gender (females are more likely to experience anxiety).